1 Tweet from Destruction? – How’s your Social Media Policy?

 ...to loosing reputation or confusing the public with hashtags that are not thought through.
 Obviously no business damage done here, but a good example of how easy it is to get wrong...

 ...even good hashtags and campaigns that just simply back fire...

-In this modern world, where instant communication is literally at our fingertips and available 24 hours a day, it's no surprise that people sometimes hit the post button without thinking through the consequences.
-We are often communicating reactively as a means of venting our frustrations.
-This in itself is no issue, but those frustrations are often caused by, or cross over into, the work place.
+In this modern world, instant communication is literally at our fingertips and available 24 hours a day.
+It's no surprise that people sometimes hit the post button without thinking through the consequences.
+We often communicate reactively as a means of venting our frustrations.
+This in itself is no issue, but those frustrations are often caused by, or cross over into, the workplace.

 This, coupled with the greater use of social media in marketing and advertising, means we really are looking at a social media minefield out there.

 So how do we best respond to the social media challenge?